alphagov/govuk_publishing_components/docs/analytics-ga4/ga4-specialist-link-tracker.md

 - Passing an `internalDomains` array allows you to class domains which aren't the current hostname as internal domains.
 For example, if you were adding tracking and your hostname was `helpforhouseholds.campaign.gov.uk`, `www.gov.uk` links would be classed as external links, unless you add `www.gov.uk` to this array.
 The link tracker will automatically add the domain with `www.` removed as well (`gov.uk` in this case,) as sometimes `www.` is omitted from `href` values.
 - Passing an `internalDownloadPaths` array allows you to specify paths which should be classified as paths to a downloads route in your internal domains.
 If the path exists in an internal `href`, it will be treated as a download link.
 - Passing a `dedicatedDownloadDomains` array allows you to specify domains which will always be classed as a download link.
 For example, `dropbox.com` could be added to always track dropbox links as download links.
-- Passing `disableListeners: true` prevents click listeners from being added to the page on initilisation.
-This is useful if you'd like use the link detection features elsewhere without adding extra click listeners to the DOM.

 ```JavaScript
 //= require ./analytics-ga4/ga4-link-tracker